-Here’s what you need to know about meeting with a worker’s compensation doctor—plus mistakes to avoid during your appointment.
+Here’s what you need to know about meeting with a worker’s compensation doctor in Boston — plus mistakes to avoid during your appointment.

 If there was an accident and you were injured on the job site, it’s easy to identify exactly when the incident occurred.
 It’s even easier to prove your case if witnesses saw what happened.
 But if you developed a repetitive stress injury or an illness from ongoing exposure to toxic substances, it can be harder to determine and prove exactly how or when the problem started to develop.
 Regardless, it’s a good idea to start the claim process as soon as possible.